Director qualifications: BBus (Accounting), CA, GAICD.

 Dr Daniel Mainville

-Daniel joined the Board in November 2017.
-He has served on the Board of Lifeline Gippsland Inc. since 2014.
-Living in regional Victoria, Daniel brings to the Board a passion for helping communities embrace diversity and build resilience – particularly in the area of support for LGBTIQ+ people who face additional mental health challenges and suicidality due to community attitudes, stigma, bullying, isolation, and the internal acceptance of their sexuality.
-His career includes over 15 years of working at senior levels working in government leading strategy development, stakeholder management, and tactical responses to risks and emergencies.
-He has more than 25 years of domestic and international experience.
+Experience: Daniel is the Head of Consulting & Major Partnerships at GippsTech.
+He joined the Board in November 2017.
+He has also served on the Board of Lifeline Gippsland Inc. since 2014.
+Living in regional Victoria, Daniel brings to the Board a passion for helping communities embrace diversity and build resilience – particularly in support of LGBTQIA+ people who face additional mental health challenges and suicidality due to community attitudes, stigma, bullying, isolation and the internal acceptance of their sexuality.
+Daniel’s career spans over 25 years of working at senior levels in consulting, government and private industry leading strategy development, innovation, stakeholder management, and emergency preparedness and response.
 He possesses advanced qualifications in environmental engineering.
 Daniel is a Fellow of the Australian Rural Leadership Foundation and a Graduate member of the Australian Institute of Company Directors.

-Bruce Mansfield is currently an advisor to Andrew and Nicola Forrest’s Minderoo Foundation, a private philanthropic foundation is Australia, with Bruce’s area of focus covering cancer and tobacco control.
-Bruce joined Minderoo in September 2017 as Chief Operating Officer and prior to this, Bruce was Managing Director of eftpos Payments Australia Limited from August 2010 to August 2017.
-Prior to joining eftpos, Bruce held a number of senior executive positions for Visa Inc. where he worked for over 18 years including Executive Vice President of a number of local and regional business operations spanning Australia, New Zealand, Asia Pacific and International operations.
+Experience: Bruce is currently an advisor to Andrew and Nicola Forrest’s Minderoo Foundation, a private philanthropic foundation in Australia, with Bruce’s area of focus covering cancer, tobacco control and technology-based welfare delivery.
+Bruce joined Minderoo in September 2017 as Chief Operating Officer, prior to this, Bruce was Managing Director of eftpos Payments Australia Ltd from August 2010 to August 2017.
+Prior to joining eftpos, Bruce held a number of senior executive positions for Visa Inc. globally where he worked for over 18 years including Executive Vice President of a number of local and global business operations spanning Australia, New Zealand, Asia Pacific and International operations.
 He has substantial board experience in the NFP sector, including six years on the National Board of Save the Children Australia Limited.
 Bruce is a member of the Financial Services Institute of Australasia and the Australian Institute of Company Directors.